miskhill/Next-Js/nextjs-blog/README.md

 Project to test out NextJs features as oppose to Vanilla React.
-Gary.
+GS.